YRL-AIDA/ru-facts-200/README.md

 ## Directory Structure

+* `annotations` contains all semantic annotations from a target knowledge base in the form of dictionaries (type id - type name);
+* `config` contains config files with labeled table headers for each domain;
 * `csv` contains an original set of tables in the CSV format, selected from a large-scale [Russian Web Tables (RWT)](https://gitlab.com/unidata-labs/ru-wiki-tables-dataset) corpus;
+* `documentations` contains reports with the description of created dataset and evaluation results;
 * `docx` contains an original set of tables in the DOCX format;
 * `json` contains labeled tables in the JSON format;
 * `jsonline` contains labeled tables in the JSONL (JSON Lines) format (each table separately and collected together).

 ## Usage

-**RF-200 (ru-facts-200)** can be used to test the performance of systems for extracting facts (entities, their characteristics, relationships between entities, and relationship characteristics) from tabular data.
-Precision, recall and F1-score are used as evaluation metrics.
+**RF-200 (ru-facts-200)** can be used to test the performance of systems for extracting facts (entities, their characteristics, relationships between entities, and relationship characteristics) from tabular data. *Precision*, *Recall* and *F1 score* are used as main evaluation metrics.

 ## Author